GaloisInc/ambient-verifier/doc/Design.rst

 - Better support for stripped binaries in macaw
 - User-assisted jump table resolution in macaw
   - Could come from reverse engineers or the testing team (i.e., answering the question "at the jump at PC=0xNNN, what are the observed targets)
+- Alternative (parameterizable) memory models
+  - The current memory model assumes strong separation between allocations, which may not be expressive enough to correctly execute Weird Machines

 Minimum Viable Product
 ======================